sofia-etchegoin/CheeseWheel/README.md

 - Design an accessible and polished UI using brand pallette guide from The Cheese Wheel and Figma.
 - Let users save their favourite cheeses to their profile.
-- Allow users to post comments/ratings on their favourite cheeses.
+- Allow users to post and update comments/ratings on their favourite cheeses.

 ### Stretch

+Authentication

+- Create a registration and login page.
+- Ensure that only authenticated users can perform CRUD operations (add/delete/update cheeses).

+Other

 - Assign a unique QR code for each cheese, so that a user can scan a code and find the respective cheese in the database.
 - Allow the user to upload a photos of their favourite cheeses.